oletimmers/quiz-place/presentation/README.md

         * Try the previous command again: `telnet quiz-db-service 5432`
         * Observe that the connection is successful

     2. UI egress is only allowed to the API, and it is prevented for other hosts.
+UI can only make calls to our API.
         * Create a pod like so: `kubectl run test-$RANDOM --image=curlimages/curl:latest --namespace=quiz-app-helm -- sleep infinity`
         * Note the name of the pod that is created (the name looks like `test-someNumber`)
         * Enter the pod: `kubectl exec -it name_of_pod -n quiz-app-helm -- /bin/sh`